solidusio/solidus/guides/README.md

 1. Install ruby gems `bundle install`

-2. Install npm packages `npm install`
+2. Install npm packages `yarn install`

 3. Start the Middleman server.
 Note that this will also invoke Webpack via the external pipeline.